FrancoisBlavoet/glide-wiki/Integration-Libraries.md

         ```
     2. Add a proguard keep for the OkHttpGlideModule class.

         Regardless of the build system you use, you need to make sure proguard doesn't obfuscate or strip the VolleyGlideModule class so it can be instantiated using reflection.
-Add the following to your proguard.cfg file:
+Add one the following to your proguard.cfg file:
         ```
+        -keep class com.bumptech.glide.integration.okhttp.OkHttpGlideModule
+        #or
-        -keepnames class * com.bumptech.glide.integration.okhttp.OkHttpGlideModule
+        -keep public class * implements com.bumptech.glide.module.GlideModule
         ```

 [1]: http://developer.android.com/training/volley/index.html